dfchanelxd/converter-.kt-to-.txt/README.md

 ## 🛠️ How to Use

-1. Visit the KT to TXT web application at: [Web Application Link](https://dfchanelxd.github.io/converter-kt-to-txt/index.html)
+1. Visit the KT to TXT web application at: [Converter Web Link](https://dfchanelxd.github.io/converter-.kt-to-.txt/index.html)
 2. Drag and drop your desired `.kt` file onto the application page.
 3. Click the 'Convert & Download' button.
 4. Done!
 Your `.txt` file is ready.